The Little Known Connection between the Killing of Infants, the Destruction of Warsaw, and the Divine Mercy Revelations

 Upon obediently fulfilling this request, Jesus appeared again, and in response to St. Faustina’s entreaties blessed the city and country.
 The Diary entry continues:

 On the seventh day I saw Jesus in a bright cloud and began to beg Him to look upon the city and upon our whole country.
 Jesus looked down graciously.
 When I saw the kindness of Jesus, I began to beg His blessing.
 Immediately Jesus said, For your sake I bless the entire country.
 And He made a big sign of the cross over our country.
 Seeing the goodness of God, a great joy filled my soul

-St. Faustina receives the Chaplet of Mercy, Origins of the Chaplet
+St. Faustina receives the Chaplet of Divine Mercy

 Friday, September 13, 1935

-A little later in the Diary, about one quarter of the way through, St. Faustina records another harrowing experience and a vision of destruction that is about to strike the world, and in particular a certain place.
+A little later in the Diary, St. Faustina records another harrowing experience and a vision of destruction that is about to strike the world, and in particular a certain place.
 Her prayers were powerless until she heard and prayed the words we now recite in the Chaplet of Mercy:

 In the evening, when I was in my cell, I saw an Angel, the executor of divine wrath.
 He was clothed in a dazzling robe, his face gloriously bright, a cloud beneath his feet.
 From the cloud, bolts of thunder and flashes of lightning were springing into his hands; and from his hand they were going forth, and only then were they striking the earth.
 When I saw this sign of divine wrath which was about to strike the earth, and in particular a certain place, which for good reasons I cannot name, I began to implore the Angel to hold off for a few moments, and the world would do penance.
 But my plea was a mere nothing in the face of the divine anger.
 (474, italics added for emphasis)